F-ca7/sealtalk-android/SA documents/SA/SA.md

 user could use it as a tool for personal communication, or to send message in a company.
 Notice that SealTalk's basic function are built for general usage, enterprise user may need to modified their part.
-User provides feedbacks to further improve the system.For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.
+User provides feedbacks to further improve the system.
+For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.

-The property that User concerned is *availiability, security* and *performance* .
+The property that User concerned is *Reliability, Usability, Portability* and *Performance* .

 **Suppliers**

 SealTalk-android is built upon Java, and deployed on Android.
 They use Android Studio as development environment.
-Suppliers provide basic framework and runtime environment for sealtalk.
+Suppliers provide basic framework and runtime environment for SealTalk.

 **Development & Testing**